MarkPearlCoZa/Blog_General/_posts/2016-10-12-Competancy-Framework-Evaluation.md

 ### Quality Focus

+> Pursues quality in accomplishing tasks while maintaining a client centric mindset

 #### Rating

 ### Analytic Ability

+> Identifies problems and then develops and evaluates potential solutions using common sense, data analysis, and/or technology

 #### Rating

 ### Platform Manifesto

+> Keep the integrity of the platform manifesto to ensure MYOB moves towards a platform and not independent applications

 #### Rating

 ### Encourages Growth

+> Provide feedback and have coaching and career development conversations

 #### Rating

 ### Collaboration

+> Promotes and facilitates coordination and cooperation among peers and teams

 #### Rating

 ### Communication

+> Displays confidence and passion, simplifies verbal and written communication, presenting information clearly and concisely to individuals or groups

 #### Rating

 ### Decision Making & Judgement

+> Considers the relative costs, impact and benefits of potential actions to choose the most appropriate one

 #### Rating

 ### Continous Learning

+> Seeks opportunities to learn new and necessary skills and knowledge to perform work effectively

 #### Rating

 ### Planning

+> Plans, organizes and manages resources to successfully role responsibilities and complete projects

 #### Rating

 ### Product Owner / Development Manager

+> Ability to act as substitute for Product Manager and Development Manager when required

 #### Rating

 ### Systems Thinking

+> Determines how a system should work, how they interact with one another, and how changes in conditions, operations, and the environment will affect the outcome

 #### Rating

 ### People Management

+> Ability to effectively manage individuals within development teams

 #### Rating